-Sustainable procurement incorporates net benefits for both the buyer organisation and the wider world.
-They consider the impact of environmental, economic and social factors along with price and quality.
-This is important in terms of how buyers conduct relationships with suppliers, including contract negotiation especially when sourcing globally with unfamiliar work cultures.
+Sustainable procurement incorporates net benefits for both North Ayrshire Council and the wider world.
+It considers the impact of environmental, economic and social factors along with price and quality.
+This is important in terms of how the Council conducts relationships with suppliers/contractors, including contract negotiation, especially when sourcing globally with unfamiliar work cultures.

 Purchasing professionals need to ensure practices undertaken in business are ethical.
 They must be aware and lookout for signs of unacceptable practices in the supply chain such as: